DePaul University SNL > Student Resources > Undergraduate Resources >

 SNL study abroad and travel course opportunities are designed for adult students.
-Travel is scheduled during December or Spring breaks as intensive, competency-focused, short-term programs.
-Applications for Spring programs are due Nov.
-1 and for December programs on May 1.
+Travel is scheduled during December or Spring breaks as intensive, short-term programs.
+Applications for Spring are due Nov.
+1 and for December on May 1.
+Se

 Upcoming SNL Travel Courses:

 HC 168: Cultural Communications - Jamaica: Who Talks to Whom in Schools and Cafes?
 (Flyer